ShuklaRajat/Windsurf/README.md

 # Windsurf

-This repository is for Windsurf course
+This repository is for Windsurf course for students